-No student may register for or take any distance learning course offered by the Law School or elsewhere without completing at least 36 credits hours, including completion of all first year course curriculum, inclusive of Property II and Legal Writing & Analysis III.
-A student may not receive more than thirty (30) credit hours in distance learning courses toward the requirements for the J.D. degree.
+No student may register for or take any distance learning course offered by the Law School or elsewhere without completing at least 36 credits hours, including completion of all first-year course curriculum.
+A student may not receive more than twenty-nine (29) credit hours in distance learning courses toward the requirements for the J.D. degree.
 A distance learning course is one in which students are separated from the faculty member or each other for more than one-third of the instruction and the instruction involves the use of technology to support regular and substantive interaction among students and between the students and the faculty member, either synchronously or asynchronously, and whether taught through TWEN, Moodle or other distance learning technology.